-- Under the Third-party apps with account access section, you will see all the non-Google apps which you have signed up with google account.
+- Under the Third-party apps with account access section, you will see all the non-Google apps which you have signed up with your google account.
 Each connected app shows what Google service is accessible for that connected app.
-For example, Atlassian website has access to the Google Drive account.
+For example, the Atlassian website has access to the Google Drive account.

 - Scroll down to view all the third-party apps and websites that are connected to your Google account.

 - The Google apps section shows the Google App that is connected to your Google Account.
 In the above screen, Google Chrome is shown as a connected app and has full access to your Google Account.

 The snapshot of connected apps will be refreshed and updated every time you sign up anywhere (app/website) with your Google Account.

 Google Account’s single-sign-on feature is evergreen and so quick that third-party website(s) allows you to sign up via Google.
 To sign up to that third-party app or website, you just need to click Login, and you are logged in to that app.
 This is because you are already signed in to your Google Account.

 Let’s take a quick example of a single sign-on feature and see how it works and is reflected in the connected applications.

 - Click Login.
 You will see the single sign-on options below.

 - Click Continue.
 You will see the page below.